fboliveira/MDVRP-Instances/README.md

-# MDVRP-Instances

-## Multiple Depot VRP Instances
+# Multiple Depot Vehicle Routing Problem Instances: **MDVRP-Instances**

+## Introduction

 The complete benchmarking set contains **33 instances**.
 Instances 1-7 have been created by [1], instances 8-11 have been described in [2], and instances 12-23 were proposed by [3].
 Finally, instances 24-33 were proposed by [4].
 You might also find some applications with those instances in [5]-[8].

-The description of files can be found in [NEO Research Group](http://neo.lcc.uma.es/vrp/vrp-instances/description-for-files-of-cordeaus-instances/) and [here](DESCRIPTION.md)
+The description of files can be found in [NEO Research Group](http://neo.lcc.uma.es/vrp/vrp-instances/description-for-files-of-cordeaus-instances/) and [here](DESCRIPTION.md).

+Solution files are inserted until now and the results can be found in the references.

+Best regards,

+Fernando B Oliveira.

+fboliveira25@gmail.com

 ## References